 Esterhazy torte is another decadent cake, which has six layers and the Esterhazy family inspired it.
 It is seductive, spongy, and for the real experience visit Gerstner Salon Prive or Cafe Landtmann.
 The icing, almonds, cinnamon, vanilla, cherry brandy, rum, and cocoa are going to change your life.
 Well, at least for a while.

-There are many pastries and cookies and cakes to find among wonderfully decorated, vintage oriented cafes, hotels and cake shops.
+There are many pastries and cookies and cakes to find among wonderfully decorated, vintage oriented cafes, hotels and cake shops that you should have on your Vienna itinerary.
 One of those is Imperial torte, delicate and rich at the same time.
 It has, you guessed it, six layers.
 Marzipan gives sharp, distinct taste and if you have any doubts where to get the original piece, look no further than Cafe Imperial at Hotel Imperial.

 You cannot leave Vienna without Mozartkugel, although this dessert comes originally from Salzburg.
 Gourmet chocolates filled with delectable marzipan are also an excellent gift for the folks back home and the best way to be sure you are getting the real deal?
 Order from the official website!